leanprover-community/mathlib3/docs/extras/tactic_writing.md

 `tactic expr`, it must be chained with either `>>=` or `←`, as explained above).
-Next `tactic.unify` which, modulo a couple of optional parameters, takes two expressions and succeeds if and only if they are definitionaly equal.
+Next `tactic.unify` which, modulo a couple of optional parameters, takes two expressions and succeeds if and only if they are definitionally equal.
 The first piece of the assumption tactic is a helper function searching an expression sharing the type of some expression `e` in a list of expressions, returning the first match (or failing if nothing matches).